Last Revised: 29 September 2022

 The criteria used to determine the storage (or "retention") period, is usually the statutory retention period – the legal requirement to retain data records.
 For example, we will keep personal data relating to the initiation and fulfilment of a contract, for the duration of that contract, followed by the legally required retention period – usually six years under the Limitations Act 1980.

-Likewise, we will hold on to any contractual details on goods and services provided (such as your booking information) in our bookings database only for the period necessary to fulfil the contract, and for a maximum of six years in order to fulfil our legal requirements to keep VAT records for this period, and to maintain a record of the contract under our legal obligations.
-After expiration of this six year period, Encore will delete or anonymise any personal data held in our main databases according to our Retention Policy.
-Our primary record of your personal details, including your name, contact information and customer service history, are held within this bookings database and will therefore only be kept for a maximum of six years.
+Likewise, Encore will hold on to any contractual details on goods and services provided (such as your booking information) in their bookings database only for the period necessary to fulfil the contract, and for a maximum of six years in order to fulfil our legal requirements to keep VAT records for this period and to maintain a record of the contract under our legal obligations.
+After the expiration of this six-year period, Encore will delete or anonymise any personal data according to Encore’s Retention Policy.
+Encore’s primary record of your personal details, including your name, contact information and customer service history, are held within this bookings database and will therefore only be kept for a maximum of six years.

 This information is stored in your browser’s "log" files and may include the browser type and version used, the operating system used, the website from which an accessing system reaches our website (so-called "referrer"), any sub-websites, the date and time of access to the Internet site, an Internet protocol address (IP address), the Internet service provider of the accessing system, and any other similar data and information that may be used to trace users in the event of attacks on our information technology systems.

-When using these general data and information, Encore Tickets does not draw any conclusions about the individual data subject.
-Encore Tickets analyses such data anonymously and uses the information statistically with the aim of optimising our web services and increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
+When using these general data and information, we do not draw any conclusions about the individual data subject, and such information is analysed anonymously and the information used statistically with the aim of optimising our web services.
 Any anonymous data contained in these log files is in any case stored separately from the personal data provided by our customers.

 1. Making use of the simple "unsubscribe" link in emails; and/or

-If you have asked to be contacted for promotions and other special offers on products, your purchase history, and language preference may be used to tailor content to match your interests, in order to deliver you more relevant content.
-Your approximate location may also be recorded so that products and offers can be provided that are relevant to you and your location, and your “opens” and “clicks” history from marketing communication emails may be processed so we can tailor our email content to your interests.
+If you have asked us to send you promotions and other special offers on products, we may use your purchase history to tailor content to match your interests, in order to deliver you more relevant content.
+We also use your approximate location so we can send information on shows that are nearby, and your "opens" and "clicks" history from the emails we send you, so we can tailor our email content to your interests.

 You have a right to access this information we hold about you, and a right to contest or object to such processing, by contacting email@example.com.
 You can also opt-out of receiving marketing at any time.
 For more information on how to exercise your data rights please see the Rights section below.